-During the 2016 election cycle, Curtis conducted research contributing to the passage of a number of ballot measure campaigns, including two significant regional funding measures in the San Francisco Bay Area (a $3.5 billion BART bond measure and a nine-county “Clean & Healthy Bay” parcel tax); a number of local finance measures in the cities of San Jose, Sunnyvale, Santa Rosa, Vallejo, Pittsburg, Orinda, East Palo Alto, and in Santa Cruz and Humboldt counties; as well as other local measures for school, fire, and park districts.
+During the last several election cycles, Curtis conducted research contributing to the passage of a number of ballot measure campaigns, including California’s Prop 1 (a $4 billion housing bond) and Prop 68 (a $4 billion park and water bond); two significant regional funding measures in the San Francisco Bay Area (a $3.5 billion BART bond measure and a nine-county “Clean & Healthy Bay” parcel tax); a number of local finance measures in the cities of Alameda, Antioch, Cotati, Daly City, East Palo Alto, Half Moon Bay, Los Banos, Martinez, Milpitas, Orinda, Pittsburg, San Jose, San Mateo, Santa Rosa, Scotts Valley, Sunnyvale and Vallejo, and in Santa Clara, Santa Cruz, Humboldt, Tuolumne, Yuba counties; as well as other local measures for school, fire, and park districts.
 Curtis also worked on behalf of several successful candidates, including those running for U.S. Congress, the California Legislature, and local county boards of supervisors.

 Outside of the electoral realm, Curtis also works extensively assessing public opinion on a variety of issue areas, seeking to both understand existing perceptions and attitudes, and to develop messaging guidance that furthers awareness and inspires behavioral changes.
 This includes – but is not limited to – work on water conservation, environmental and open space protection, energy use and generation, public safety, education, residential waste disposal and waste reduction, public transit use, parks and recreation, and issues related to development.